heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 .
 ```

+The SMTP protocol relies on the `MAIL FROM:` and `RCPT TO:` commands to specify
+the sender and recipient email addresses.
+As SMTP does not require
+authentication, you can specify any email address you want.
+SMTP will then
+accept the email and send it to the recipient email server, regardless of the
+sender email address.
+This demonstrates the security issues related to SMTP and
+why it is often used by spammers and mail spoofers to social engineer people as
+the email will be sent from a trusted domain.

+In order to spoof an email address, you need to have access to an SMTP server
+and send the email from this SMTP server that you share in your network.

+The `From:` and `To:` are used by the email client to display the sender and
+recipient names.
+They are not related to the SMTP protocol.
+They are part of the
+email content and helps to display the email content in a human-readable way.

 The `.`, on a line by itself, indicates the end of the email content.

+In this section, you will install and configure Telnet on your operating system.

 The output should be similar to this: